bithuanglq/DDPG_for_Pendulumv1/readme.md

 This repository has been modified based on [RLcode](https://github.com/louisnino/RLcode), where we upgraded Pendulum from v0 to v1.
-We've also ensured that it now runs smoothly with no bugs, allowing for quick execution.
+It's also ensured that it now runs smoothly with no bugs, allowing for quick execution.

 # My Setup